natelandau/valentina/user_guide.md

 -   **Updating Chapters**: After each gameplay session, update the chapters using `/campaign chapter create`.
 This helps in maintaining the continuity and progression of the story.
 -   **Viewing**: Use commands like `/campaign list`, `/campaign view`, `/campaign chapter list`, and `/campaign npc list` to view and manage the campaigns, chapters, NPCs, and notes.

-## 6. STORYTELLER COMMANDS
+## 6. STORYTELLER FEATURES

+Storytellers have access to many features that help in managing the game.
+These include:

-Storytellers can create a private channel that is not viewable by players.
+-   **Private Channels**: Storytellers can create a private channel that is not viewable by players.
 This allows them to manage the game without revealing information to the players.
-Within this channel, they can create randomized NPCs, roll traits for those NPCs, and make updates to player characters.

-Storytellers can use the following commands to manage the game.

--   **Use a private channel:** Use a private channel to manage the game.
-This will prevent other users from seeing your commands.
-To create a private channel, use `/admin settings`
+-   **NPCs**: Storytellers can create NPCs and then quickly roll dice for their traits
--   **Create Characters**: Use `/storyteller character create` to create an NPC.
+    -   `/storyteller create_story_char` to create an NPC with full control over trait values
--   **Roll Dice:** Use `/storyteller roll_traits` to quickly roll dice for NPCs.
+    -   `/storyteller create_rng_char` to quickly create an NPC with randomized trait values
 -   **Grant Characters XP**: Use `/storyteller grant_xp` to grant XP to a player character.
 -   **Grant Characters Cool Points**: Use `/storyteller grant_cp` to grant cool points to a player character.
+-   **Transfer Characters**: Use `/storyteller transfer_character` to transfer a character from one user to another.

+## 7. OTHER FEATURES

+The core features of Valentina Noir are covered in the previous sections.
+These additional features are also available:

+-   **Help**: Use `/help` to get help on various topics, including commands, traits, and macros.
+-   **Coinflip**: Use `/coinflip` to flip a coin.
+-   **Roll Probabilities**: Use `/roll probability` to see the probability of rolling a certain number of successes.
+-   **Roll Statistics**: Use `/reference statistics` to see the diceroll statistics for a guild, user, or character.
+-   **Reference Information**: Use `/reference` for information on various topics such as health, magic, disciplines, and more.
+-   **Adding Roll Result Images**: Use `/roll upload_thumbnail` to add an image or animated gif to a roll result.

-## 7. ROLES IN VALENTINA NOIR
+## 8. ROLES IN VALENTINA NOIR

 In Valentina Noir, users can have one of three distinct roles, each with its own responsibilities and capabilities.
 Understanding these roles helps in managing and participating in the game effectively.

 ### Admin

-The Admin is responsible for overall management and configuration of the Valentina Noir system within the Discord server.
+The `Admin` is responsible for overall management and configuration of the Valentina Noir system within the Discord server.
 This role typically includes:

 -   **Setting Up**: Configuring the system, managing permissions, and ensuring that everything is running smoothly.
 -   **User Management**: Assigning roles to users, such as designating Storytellers or managing player access.